This post may contain affiliate links. Please read our disclosure policy.

 salt

-• Prepare the Shells: Pipe or spoon a small amount of the miso herb butter into the center of each scallop shell.
-Place them on a baking sheet with a wire rack and broil on high for 2 to 3 minutes, until melted.
-Remove from the oven and set aside.
+• Prepare the Shells: Move your oven's rack to the middle and turn your broil onto high.
+Using half of the escargot butter, pipe or spoon a small amount into the center of each scallop shell.
+Place them onto a baking sheet with a wire rack in the middl rack and broil for 2 to 3 minutes, until melted.
+Remove from the oven.

-• Sear the Scallops: Heat a large skillet over high heat for about 3 minutes.
-Reduce to medium-high, add enough oil to lightly coat the pan, and place the scallops in the skillet.
+• Sear the Scallops: Preheat a large skillet over high heat for about 3 minutes.
+Season your scallops lightly with salt.
+When the pan is heated, reduce the heat to medium-high, add enough oil to lightly coat the pan.
+Add the scallops in the skillet, giving them a little wiggle around the pan when you first place them.
 Sear without moving for about 3 minutes until deeply golden.
 Flip and cook for about 1 minute more.

 Neutral oil

-• Serve: Warm the ponzu sauce, then drizzle it over the scallops.
-Finish with chopped chives and serve with lemon wedges.
+• Serve: Warm the ponzu sauce a little, and drizzle it over the scallops.
+Finish with chopped chives and lemon wedges.

 chives, lemon wedges